 We may earn a small commission from any link to any products or services from this website.
 Your purchase helps support our work in bringing you real information about homesteading skills and preparedness.

 We often hear about Bug-Out Bags or Bugging-Out when things get bad.
-This translates to leaving your home for safer ground, perhaps higher ground or a less-populated area.
+(5 Options for Bugging-Out and Leaving Town for City Dwellers) This translates to leaving your home for safer ground, perhaps higher ground or a less-populated area.
 Bugging-In is staying put and going into lock-down mode in your home.

 There are many situations such as snowstorms, hurricanes, political unrest or power outages that can dissuade you from wanting to go outside.
 Instead of leaving the area; you stay put, making the decision that staying is better than leaving.
 In some situations, you may also want to hide your supplies and your activities.